holoviz/holoviews/README.rst

 official releases, installation instructions, documentation, and examples.

 We also have a `wiki page <https://github.com/ioam/holoviews/wiki/Experimental-Features>`_ describing current work-in-progress and experimental features.
+If you find any bugs or have any feature suggestions please file a GitHub Issue or submit a pull request.

 Features
 --------